fana-io/fana-flag-bearer/flag-sovereign/documentation.md

   ]
 }
 ```
-# Example payload from flag provider to client-sdk when a flag is toggled off
+# Example payload from flag bearer to client-sdk when a flag is toggled off
 - Note that SDKs must be subscribed and listening for events with a `type` that equals it's own SDK, and can ignore all other messages
 - SSE events are sent only when flags are toggled OFF
 - `message` property contains a flag object with an updated `status` value (aka `false`)